-Perennial rivers have water flow throughout the year due to twin sources from Himalayan Glacier and Rains done of these rivers are originated earlier than Himalayas and some are originated later Himalayas.
+Perennial rivers have water flow throughout the year due to twin sources from Himalayan Glacier and Rains did of these rivers are originated earlier than the Himalayas and some are originated later Himalayas.
 These rivers are younger compared to Rainfed rivers.
 Perennial river system mainly comprises of three rivers systems.

 (1) Indus river system

 Indus river system: The Indus river originates at Gartung Chu (or) Bokhar Chu near Manasarovar in Tibet and into Pakistan through Jammu Kashmir of India.
 It obtains to Arabian sea at Karachi in Pakistan.

 The Indus river is called as Singi Kambhan (or) Long Chem kanban in Tibet and is 2,880 kilometres long.
 Only 709 kilometres of Indus rivers flows in India.
 The catchment area of Indus river is spread in 3,21,000 sq km.
 It is the longest and biggest of all rivers that are draining into the Arabian sea.
 In India, it flows only through Jammu Kashmir our country has got the name India on the name of the rivers Indus.
 The right side tributaries of Indus river are shyok, Gilgit, Garatung, Hunza, Kabul, Gomal etc. The left side tributaries of Indus river are Jhelum, Chenab, Ravi, Beas, Sutlej.

 JHELUM: The earlier name of Jhelum river is `vitasta’.
 It originates at verinag in pirpanjal ranges.
 It joins Chenab river at Trimmu.

 CHENAB: THE earlier name of Chenab is `Askini’.